diegokoes/NOTES_programming/notes/concepts/concepts_http.md

 [[concepts_http_codes|codes]]

 — Representation and negotiation
 The response body is a representation of a resource.
-Content-Type (a [[concepts_mime|MIME type]]) tells the client how to interpret it; Content-Language and Content-Encoding add detail.
+Content-Type (a [[concepts_mime_types|MIME type]]) tells the client how to interpret it; Content-Language and Content-Encoding add detail.
 Clients can influence what they get using Accept, Accept-Language, and Accept-Encoding.
 Servers pick the best match and may signal it with Vary so caches build correct keys.

 — Caching, freshness, and validation
 Freshness says “you may reuse this response without recontacting the origin” and is controlled by Cache-Control (max-age, s-maxage, public/private) and Expires.
 When a response becomes stale, clients may validate it using validators: strong ETag (exact match) or Last-Modified timestamps.
 If the server answers 304 Not Modified to If-None-Match/If-Modified-Since, the client can reuse its cached body.
 Weak ETags (W/"...") allow change-tolerant comparisons.
 Vary declares which request headers are part of the cache key.
 Some directives like must-revalidate, no-store, and stale-while-revalidate change behavior for reliability and privacy.